-“Not now Hunny.
+“Not now, Hunny.
 I’m still searching through this ad for the best deals.”
-Whoa whoa whoa.
-That my dear is a thing of the past.
-There is no more searching through the ad yourself then searching through your coupons, trying to match the items up.
+Whoa, whoa, whoa.
+That, my dear, is a thing of the past.
+There is no more searching through the ad yourself than searching through your coupons to match the items up.
 This is all done for you.

 Matchup lists are the best way to coupon and save time.
-Each week you can easily scan through the items to find the best deal and add it to a printable shopping list.
-Multitasking at it’s finest!
-If you are not familiar with these lists- please do yourself a huge favor and check them out!
+You can quickly scan the items weekly to find the best deal and add them to a printable shopping list.
+Multitasking at its finest!
+If you are unfamiliar with these lists- please do yourself a huge favor and check them out!

 There you have it my friend.
-Six important factors to keep in mind when you start couponing.
+Six essential factors to keep in mind when you start couponing.

 Share with us do you use coupons?
 Did you make similar mistakes?